dido1998/Recurrent-Independent-Mechanisms/README.md

 | RIM (Kt = 4, Ka = 2) | 0.85 | 0.62 | 0.29 | 0.13 |
 | LSTM | 0.90 | 0.63 | 0.35 | 0.12 |

 **Insight**: Task 2 and Task 3 demonstrate the importance of the hyper-parameter Ka (number of active modules per timestep).
 We can see that reducing Ka from 3 to 2 drastically reduces performance especially in task 2.
-We also that the RIM with Ka = 2 is the best performing model for task 1 but task 1 is a comparitively simple task and we need 3 active RIMs for complex tasks.
+We also see that the RIM with Ka = 2 is the best performing model for task 1 but task 1 is a comparitively simple task.
 It would be interesting to see what causes each RIM to activate in each environment.